ScaleCommerce/Image-creator/readme.md

 NoPic is not returned if the master is not found.

-Image Qulity is not resprected yet.
+Image Qaulity is not resprected yet.